Unusual types of gramophone records

-The overwhelming majority of records manufactured have been of certain sizes (7, 10, or 12 inches), playback speeds (33, 45, or 78 RPM), and appearance (round black discs).
+The overwhelming majority of records manufactured have been of certain sizes (7, 10, or 12 inches), playback speeds (33, 45, or 78 rpm), and appearance (round black discs).
 However, since the commercial adoption of the gramophone record (called a phonograph record in the U.S., where both cylinder records and disc records were invented), a wide variety of records have also been produced that do not fall into these categories, and they have served a variety of purposes.

+Common variances from standard records include pigmented vinyl, disks filled with a substance such as oil, or unusually shaped records.
+These can alter the appearance and sometimes playability of a record.
+This is done for a variety of reasons, including as a method of promotion for limited-release albums.